 Operation Panel of the Multi-Function Printer (MFP)

 Web Image Monitor (WIM)

-Client Printer driver or fax driver
+Client Printer driver

+IPsec Interface

 TLS Interface

-PSTN Fax Line

 The guidance documents align with the defined interfaces.

 The assurance activities specific to each SFR are described in Section 4, and also applicable SFRs from Appendix B, Appendix C, and Appendix D, and the evaluator shall perform evaluations by adding to this assurance component.